Cloud Vulnerability DB

 A community-led vulnerabilities database

-The Drag and Drop Multiple File Upload for Contact Form 7 WordPress plugin (versions up to and including 1.3.9.0) contains a Directory Traversal vulnerability that can be exploited via the wpcf7guestuser_id cookie.
-This vulnerability was discovered and disclosed on August 15, 2025, and is tracked as CVE-2025-8464.
-The vulnerability allows unauthenticated attackers to upload and delete files outside of the intended directory (NVD).
+The Drag and Drop Multiple File Upload for Contact Form 7 WordPress plugin contains a Directory Traversal vulnerability in versions up to and including 1.3.9.0.
+The vulnerability is tracked as CVE-2025-8464 and was discovered on August 16, 2025.
+The issue allows unauthenticated attackers to upload and delete files outside of the intended directory via the wpcf7guestuser_id cookie (NVD, AttackerKB).

-The vulnerability allows attackers to manipulate file upload and deletion operations outside the intended directory structure.
-However, the impact is somewhat mitigated by built-in security controls that validate file types and restrict deletion operations to the plugin's uploads folder (NVD).
+The vulnerability allows unauthenticated attackers to upload files to and delete files from directories outside of the intended upload directory.
+However, the impact is limited since the plugin validates file types to ensure only safe files can be uploaded, and file deletion is restricted to the plugin's uploads folder (NVD).

 Source: This report was generated using AI